 Nam Pha Gnai Hydropower Project (hereafter referred to as the “the project”) is located in Xaysomboun District, Vientiane Province, Lao PDR, developed by Nam Pha Gnai Hydropower Project Co., Ltd.

 The project is a run-of-the-river hydropower station, at the downstream of the planned Nam Ngum 3 station.
-For the upstream Nam Ngum 3 hydropower project (hereinafter referred to as “NN3 project”), the installed capacity is 440MW, which will be in operation .
-The installed capacity of the project is 19.2MW (7.4MW+7.4MW+4.4MW), the estimated power supplied to the power grid will be 130GWh (before ) and 86GWh (after ).
+For the upstream Nam Ngum 3 hydropower project (hereinafter referred to as “NN3 project”), the installed capacity is 440MW, which will be in operation in September 2023.
+The installed capacity of the project is 19.2MW (7.4MW+7.4MW+4.4MW), the estimated power supplied to the power grid will be 130GWh (before the operation of NN3) and 86GWh (after the operation of NN3).

 The project is expected to constantly contribute clean energy to the Lao Power Grid.
 For the Lao Power Grid is connected with the power grid in Thailand, the power supplied by the project will not only meet domestic electricity demand, but also increase the net power export to Thailand and decrease the net power import from Thailand, where the power grid is dominated by thermal power plants.
-The baseline scenario of the project is continuation of the present situation electricity supplied from the power grid.
+The baseline scenario of the project is continuation of the present situation, i.e., electricity supplied from the power grid.
 By displacing part of the power generated by thermal power plants, the project is therefore expected to reduction of CO2 emissions by an estimated 62,184 t CO2e per year during the first crediting period.

 As a renewable energy project, the project will produce positive environmental and economic benefits and contribute to the local sustainable development in following aspects: